Potato-Rosemary Crusted Fish Fillets

 Magnesium: 59.1 mg

-This simple fish dish is quite elegant with its subtle flavor of rosemary.
+This simple fish dish is quite elegant with its aromatic flavor of rosemary.
 Don’t worry about a few shreds of potato that remain in the skillet.
 Serve them over the fish.
 Pair this entrée with steamed asparagus and a large green salad with tomatoes.

 Food as Medicine